 Definition: Quality Function Deployment, or QFD, is a model for product development and production popularized in Japan in the 1960s.
 The model aids in translating customer needs and expectations into technical requirements by listening to the voice of customer.

-Although it might sound like a newfangled testing methodology, Quality Function Deployment (QFD) has a 50-year track record as a method for putting customer needs first throughout the entire product development process.
-Focusing consistently on customer desires, QFD ensures these are consistently considered during both the design process and various quality assurance milestones throughout the entire product lifecycle.
+Although it might sound like a modern testing methodology, Quality Function Deployment (QFD) has a 50-year track record of putting customer needs first throughout the entire product development process.
+Focusing consistently on customer desires, QFD ensures these are always considered during both the design process and various quality assurance milestones throughout the entire product lifecycle.

 By continuously circling back to the Voice of the Customer, QFD ensures every technical requirement takes the customer into account, using matrix diagrams such as the House of Quality to drive customer value into every stage.

-Today QFD and the House of Quality can be found in a variety of industries and are part of the Six Sigma toolbox.
+Today QFD and the House of Quality can be found in various industries and are part of the Six Sigma toolbox.

 The Quality Function Deployment process begins with collecting input from customers (or potential customers), typically through surveys.
 The sample size for these surveys should be fairly significant because quantifiable data will carry more weight and avoid letting any outlier comments drive product strategy in the wrong direction.

 After completing the surveys and aggregating the data (along with competitive analysis when applicable), it’s boiled down into the Voice of the Customer.
 These customer requirements, requests, demands, and preferences are framed as specific items and ideally ranked in importance.
 These are then listed on the left-hand side of the House of Quality matrix and represent what customers want the product to do.